kanidm/kanidm/project_docs/DEVELOPER_PRINCIPLES.md

 ```

 If a test or change would require extra requirements, dependencies, or preconfiguration, then we can
 no longer provide the above.
-Testing must be easy and accesible, else we wont do it, and that leads
+Testing must be easy and accessible, else we won't do it, and that
-to poor software quality.
+leads to poor software quality.

 The project must be simple.
 Any one should be able to understand how it works and why those
 decisions were made.